SoerenDittmann/DeviceRecognitionAssistant_code/Classification/ReadMe.txt

-This directory contains helper functions for the data handling of the classification tasks.
+This directory contains helper functions for the data handling for the classifications.
 The subdirectories also contain this helper function for simplicity.